 Purple is for a season of preparing, when we get ready for a feast.
-We prepare for the feast of Christmas when we celebrate Jesus the Light coming into the world.
+We prepare for the feast of Christmas—the time when we celebrate Jesus the Light coming into the world.
 We call this season of preparation, "Advent."

-In the Gospel for this Sunday, Jesus, the Light of the World, is preparing, too.
-He is preparing his disciples for a time when it will seem like he is no longer with them, for a time when they might think the Light is gone.
+In the Gospel for this Sunday, Jesus, the Light of the World, prepares, too.
+He prepares his disciples for a time when it will seem like he is no longer with them, for a time when they might think the Light has gone.

 Jesus tells them this parable:

 “It is like a man going on a journey, when he leaves home and puts his slaves in charge, each with a particular task, and commands the doorkeeper to be on the watch.